New Japan Central: How to watch New Japan events, complete list of upcoming matches, lineups, singles champions, and tag champions, English and Japanese commentary availability - Pro Wrestling Torch

 No card announced

 New Japan Strong, Aug.
 6 – Taped at the L.A.
-Dojo (Debuts each week on Friday night in English and Japanese commentary on NJPW World)
+Dojo (Debuts each week on Friday night in English and Japanese commentary on NJPW World, Also available to purchase in blocks on Fite.TV)

 No card announced